 - 2. Maximum care should be used when refueling your boat. - Know the fuel tank capacity and average fuel consumption at frequently used RPMs.
 Ensure sufficient fuel is onboard for anticipated cruising requirements.
 And keep an adequate reserve of fuel in case your plans change due to weather or other circumstances. - Make sure required lifesaving and fire extinguishing equipment is onboard, clearly marked, accessible and in working condition.
 Instruct all passengers on the location and proper operation of this equipment. - Be aware of the weather.
 Check the latest weather reports for possible changing conditions prior to departure.
 Strong winds and thunderstorms can be especially dangerous. - 6.
 Keep up-to-date charts onboard. - Always leave a travel plan with someone onshore before you go out (use a copy of the Travel & Destination Log located in Section 1). - 8.
-On the water, common sense and courtesy should be used at all times. - In case of emergency, at least one other person should know the basic operation of your boat. - X 10.
-Passengers should ride only in designated seating areas. - X 11.
-While the boat is moving, all passengers should remain seated, and all doors and walk-through windshields should be secured in their closed positions. - Do not use the swim platform or boarding ladder while the engine is running. - 13.
+On the water, common sense and courtesy should be used at all times. - In case of emergency, at least one other person should know the basic operation of your boat. - Passengers should ride only in seating areas.
+Passengers should not ride on sundecks or on seating in the sundeck position while the boat is under way.
+Never dive from a boat. - 11.
+While the boat is underway, all passengers should remain seated, and all doors and walk-through windshields should be secured in their closed positions.
+While boat is NOT underway or anchored, water and/or wave conditions can affect passenger stability. - Do not use the swim platform or boarding ladder(s) while the engine(s) are running.
+Ladder(s) should be stowed away before getting underway. - 13.
 Know and obey the Rules of the Road. - 14.
 Do not overload or improperly load your boat.
 The capacity plate should be used as a guide only.
 Common sense dictates that the capacity of your boat will be reduced by large waves or bad weather conditions.
-Be aware of local weather reports and water conditions. - If you have a ship-to-shore radio telephone, always respond to distress calls.
+Be aware of local weather reports and water conditions. - 15.
+If you have a ship-to-shore radio telephone, always respond to distress calls.